Aklavya-Mishra/incident-root-cause-checker/README.md

   - Evaluation on a test set with accuracy and F1 score.

 2. **Prediction for New Events**
-After training, the script will load new event data from test.csv, preprocess it, and predict whether each event is a root cause.
-The results are saved to predicted_test_results.csv.
+After training, the script will load new event data from `test.csv`, preprocess it, and predict whether each event is a root cause.
+The results are saved to `predicted_test_results.csv`.

 ## Input and Output
 **Input**
-Training Data (data.csv)
-New Event Data (test.csv)
+Training Data (`data.csv`) - Sample file present in the repo New Event Data (`test.csv`) - Sample file present in the repo

 **Output**
 Training Logs:

 Best hyperparameters for the Random Forest model.
 Evaluation metrics: Accuracy, F1 score, and classification report.
-Prediction Results (predicted_test_results.csv)
+Prediction Results (`predicted_test_results.csv`)

 ## File Structure